Epping Ongar Railway: Ongar

 The goods yard area (derelict since the 1960s) was purchased by David Wilson Homes, which has built a small collection of houses.
 The Cattle Dock remains, as does the main station building, which has been repainted in GER colours (1900–1930s).
 Ongar is the only operational GER station in GER colours.
 Shop and refreshment facilities are available in the main building.

 The milk dock is being restored into a bay platform, which will become Platform 2.

 All the track has been lowered to accommodate British Rail mainline rolling stock, and a new signal box has been installed at the end of platform 2 in the style of the original and incorporating the original signal frame, which was saved when the original box was demolished.
 Most of the points and signals are now connected to this.

 North Weald

 North Weald has been repainted in LNER/BR (E) (1940s–1960s) colours, Brunswick green and cream.

 The track height has been lowered to accommodate UK standard stock, and the track has been relaid through the loop and into the bay platform, making three operational platforms; the new signalling allows bi-directional working, gives access to improved siding facilities, and enables safer shunting.

 Epping Forest

-The rail service has been extended from Coopersale to within a few hundred metres of the London Underground station.
+The rail service has been extended from Coopersale to a halt called Epping Forest, about 100 metres from the London Underground station.
 It is impossible to alight at Epping, but the EOR intends to build a platform at the site.